LCR-BCCRC/LCR-BCCRC.github.io/computational_biology.md

 * **Pipeline Development**

   We strive to create reproducible and well-documented analysis pipelines for use within and outside the group.
-We currently develop our pipelines using GNU Makefiles, and are now exploring the use of high-level pipelining tools.
+We currently develop our pipelines using [Snakemake](https://snakemake.readthedocs.io/en/latest/).

 * **Lymphoma sample database**